 Since I didn’t get to do the “true” beginning of this hike, I can’t offer real info on that bit, but after some research and a chat with DOC, it seems they are quite similar, my route was just longer.

-NOTE: Minarapa Stream, on the true Pouaakai Circuit, is impassable after rainfall and there are a few streams along this hike that could be very dangerous to cross after rain.
+NOTE: Minarapa Stream, on the true Pouakai Circuit, is impassable after rainfall and there are a few streams along this hike that could be very dangerous to cross after rain.
 Again, speak to DOC before taking on this hike.

 OPTIONAL: Holly Hut to Bells Falls

 Don’t mind adding a few kilometers to your trip?
 We didn’t!
 Even though we were already going along the long way due to the slip, we decided we had to make this detour, and we are glad we did.